dekoza/mtgpl/docs/_sources/ZNR.rst.txt

    Whenever you cast an instant, sorcery, or Wizard spell, you may have Master of Winds's base power and toughness become 4/1 or 1/4 until end of turn.

+:mtgtip:`A-Master of Winds<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f2a96105-8448-44cb-b60a-36648a1bdbac.jpg?1657065374|https://scryfall.com/card/znr/A-68/a-master-of-winds?utm_source=api>`
+   Flying

+   When Master of Winds enters the battlefield, draw two cards, then discard a card.

+   Whenever you cast an instant, sorcery, or Wizard spell, you may have Master of Winds's base power and toughness become 5/1 or 1/5 until end of turn.

 :mtgtip:`Merfolk Falconer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/c/acb0d55a-9d6a-443d-aa82-5cea93188fd2.jpg?1604194490|https://scryfall.com/card/znr/69/merfolk-falconer?utm_source=api>`
    Flying